Costinbc/tweet-to-reel-worker/README.md

-Runpod workers repository for tweet-to-reel \
+Runpod worker for tweet-to-reel \
 Using FFMPEG to create the videos